dkaplowitz/dkaplowitz.github.io/_posts/2017-07-23-hello-world.md

 site](https://jekyllrb.com/docs/github-pages/) about
 > GitHub Pages overrides the “Site Source” configuration value, so if you locate your files anywhere other than the root directory, your site may not build correctly.

-So welcome to another blog.
+Anyway, I don't have much more to say on this warm, rainy day in NYC.
+So welcome to (yet) another blog.
 We'll see if the new format inspires something remotely interesting/useful to the world.